 Individual Support Grants

-Minnesota residents can apply to be reimbursed for up to $350 in costs associated with establishing pollinator habitat in their yards.
+Minnesota residents can apply during active signup periods to be reimbursed for up to $400 in costs associated with establishing pollinator habitat in their yards.
 Individual Support grant recipients must provide at least a 25% match for their total reimbursement request.
 This match can be in the form of purchasing materials, hiring contractors or as in-kind time spent planting or maintaining plants (at $25/hr).
-To increase projects’ success rate, recipients are expected to attend a workshop or view the program’s introductory webinar.

 Grant recipients are expected to map their completed projects in order to apply for reimbursement.
 If you did not receive an individual support grant, you can still map your project to help provide a clearer picture of where pollinator habitat can be found around the state.